Stacks-Audio/StacksAuth-HISE/README.md

 5. Add the version.

+6. Before exiting the versions tab, click the 'Add RSA Key' button and paste in your RSA private key (including the -----BEGIN RSA PRIVATE KEY----- and -----END RSA PRIVATE KEY----- parts).
+This value is stored securely in Stacks' servers.
+It can be updated at any time but cannot be read again after being set.
+We recommend retaining your own copy in a secure location only you and trusted brand members can access.

-6. In the Stacks App, navigate to your product.
+7. In the Stacks App, navigate to your product.
 As a manager of the product, you should see an option to add to your stack if you haven't already.

-7. Download from the My Stack page.
+8. Download from the My Stack page.

-8. Open your plugin.
+9. Open your plugin.
 You should now pass the authentication check.
 Sometimes it may take up to a minute before the auth file is written.
 Stacks will continue to update it on a daily basis in the background, regardless of whether the app is open or not.